MehranGhamaty/PointProcesses/README.md

 This is a form of unsupervised learning.
 I use the word "label" in the example, but this depends on the definition of label.
+From a process view label is not the appropriate word.
+From a machine learning view label could be viewed as the appropriate word.

 # Install